 We are the Faculty of Medicine & Dentistry at the University of Alberta, one of the world’s elite academic health sciences centres, where top students are taught by award-winning educators and mentored by renowned scientists in a dynamic learning environment.

 We conduct our teaching, research and patient care in accordance with the highest international standards.
 We work with our partners in education, research and health care for the greater good of the local, regional and global community.

 Outstanding areas of medical research at the University of Alberta include diabetes, obesity, virology, heart disease, motor control and rehabilitation, protein structure and function, and transplantation.

 The Lipidomics facility in the Faculty of Medicine & Dentistry at the University of Alberta

-The University of Alberta Lipidomics Core is a facility that was developed to assist researchers in isolating and quantifying lipids and lipid-related molecules in experimental samples.
+The University of Alberta Lipidomics Core Facility was developed to assist researchers in isolating and quantifying lipids and lipid-related molecules in experimental samples.
 It is a not-for-profit, pay-per-use facility, with a graduated fee schedule based on client affiliation.
 While most current methods have been developed for mammalian samples, we can often adapt methods for non-mammalian samples as well.

-The Core uses high-performance liquid chromatography (HPLC), gas chromatography (GC), and fast-protein liquid chromatography (FPLC) for both qualitative and quantitative analysis of lipids and lipoproteins.
+The Core uses high-performance liquid chromatography (HPLC), gas chromatography (GC), and fast-protein liquid chromatography (FPLC) for both qualitative and quantitative analysis of lipids, lipoproteins, and other compounds (please inquire).
 We are currently developing high-resolution, accurate-mass methods for an Orbitrap mass spectrometer as well.
 We also work with the Alberta Proteomics and Mass Spectrometry Facility to share resources and expertise when required.
 If you are interested in analysis of compounds not listed, please contact Audric by email.

 Director, Core Research Facilities